 Dental implants are titanium posts covered by an abutment and a dental crown.
 Implants may be used to restore single or multiple missing teeth.
 They can be a part of a dental bridge or denture to secure prosthetics.
 Because of their durability, dental implants can last for many years.

 Dentures are dental prosthetics that restore full rows and arches of teeth.
 Like dental bridges, both full and partial dentures can be secured with dental implants.
 Dr. Courter and his team can examine your smile to determine how many implants are needed to secure a denture.

 Gum Disease Treatment

 Gingivitis, or gum inflammation, can often lead to periodontitis, also known as gum disease.
+Dr. Courter provides gum disease treatment to his patients in Midland, TX .
 Scaling and root planing treatment can help reverse irritated, bleeding, and inflamed gums.
 Our dental office can also provide antibacterial rinses and routine dental cleanings to keep bacteria at bay.

 Sleep apnea is a condition that occurs when the soft tissues in the back of the throat collapse.
 This condition can lead to serious heart problems like strokes and heart attacks.
 Our office can create customized oral appliances for patients with sleep apnea to open up their airways and prevent future health problems.